Anting: German Town

-The first phase of Anting New Town construction will be completed in June 2007, with the second phase slated to begin before the end of 2007, the latter spanning three years.
-Upon completion the hope is that the resulting town will be a modern community, with a noticeably German urban aesthetic, with a capacity of over 50,000 residents.
-However, amid tentative financial troubles and poor sales of housing and retail, the phase 2 of Anting New Town may be delayed.
+Anting New Town combines a modern German urban style with a block layout.
+From the central European design tradition, it incorporates winding streets and enclosed plazas.
+The district was designed by Frankfurt-based architecture firm Albert Speer & Partners (AS+P).
+Prior to its selection of a German theme, the area already had links to Germany due to the presence of Volkswagen's largest joint venture in China.

-German Town is modelled on a modern German-style town with colourful Bauhaus-type buildings.
-The district was designed by Frankfurt-based architecture firm Albert Speer & Partner.
-Speer is the son of the eponymous architect who was Hitler’s chief architect during World War II.
+Oktoberfest and other German holidays are celebrated as community events.

 Transportation

 Anting is served by Line 11 of the Shanghai Metro, connected to the Lifehub shopping center Anting Station.
 Anting North Railway Station is on the Shanghai–Nanjing Intercity Railway.

 Accommodation

-The first 5* International hotel, Crowne Plaza Shanghai Anting Golf, opened its doors in Anting, Jiading District on 4 September 2012.
+The first 5* International hotel, Crowne Plaza Shanghai Anting Golf, opened in Anting, Jiading District on 4 September 2012.
 It is located at 6555 Boyuan Road.

 Entertainment

 Lifehub@Anting, an entertainment complex located just beside the Metro Line 11, provides numerous Clothing outlets, local and international restaurants and coffee shops, a supermarket, film theatre, etc.